slcs-jsc/jurassic/README.md

 The binaries will remain in the jurassic/src/ directory.

-### Try the example
+### Try the examples

-It is recommended that you create a project directory for testing the example and also to store other experiments:
+It is recommended that you create a project directory for testing the examples and also to store other experiments:

     mkdir -p jurassic/projects

-This shows how to run the example:
+This shows how to run the example for the nadir sounder:

     cp -a jurassic/example jurassic/projects
-    cd jurassic/projects/example
+    cd jurassic/projects/example/nadir
     ./run.sh

+This shows how to run the example for the limb sounder:

+    cd ../limb
+    ./run.sh

-In this example we generate an observation geometry for an infrared nadir sounder,
+In both examples, we generate an observation geometry file,

     cat obs.tab